-41. Demons also were coming out of many, shouting, "You are the Son of The Mighty One!"
-But rebuking them, he would not allow them to speak, because they knew him to be haMawshiyach (the Messiah).
+41. Demons also were coming out of many, shouting, 'You are a son of the gods'.
+But rebuking them, he would not allow them to speak, because they perceived him to be christ [serapis.
+An Egyptian trinitarian idol].

 42. When day came, he left and went to a desert place; and the crowds were searching for him, and came to him and tried to keep him from going away from them.

 43. But He said to them, "I must preach 'The Kingdom of Heaven' (Matthew 4:17,23.
-See thiswebsite) to the other cities also, for I was sent for this purpose."
+See this website) to the other villages also, for I was sent for this purpose."

 44. And He kept on preaching in the synagogues of Yudaea.

 1. Now it came to pass, that, as the crowd pressed upon him; to hear the word of YEHVAH [Deuteronomy 18:18]; he stood by the lake of Chinnereth,